MakeSchool-Tutorials/Game-Architecture/P0-Game-Architecture/content.md

 - **Do NOT duplicate code!** There's never an excuse for doing so.
 - Keep *game content* and *game mechanics* separate.
-- Break your game down into separte, decoupled units.
+- Break your game down into separate, decoupled units.

 #Getting started